polytrackmods/PolyDeobfuscated/README.md

 # PolyDeobfuscated

-Clean, readable, and deobfuscated source of Polytrack, rebuilt for analysis, modding, and understanding.
+Clean, readable, and deobfuscated source of PolyTrack, rebuilt for analysis, modding, and understanding.